bsplawski/noringskissed/README.md

 # No Rings Kissed
-#### A fledgling digital garden and newsletter, focused on philosophy, tech, the arts, and other personal interests.🍃
+#### Source HTML for a fledgling digital garden and newsletter, focused on philosophy, tech, the arts, and other personal interests.🍃